-In 32 tips to get ideas to spend your free time is a drawing of a sun, giving the optical illusion that the inner circle is much whiter than the surrounding white outside the drawing.
-A former colleague even made an airbrush in which the inside of such a form was darker than the environment, and still it seemed lighter.
+A former colleague even made an airbrush in which the inside of such a form was darker than the environment, and still, it seemed lighter.

-And in the example above you can also see how much influence colors and shades have on each other.
+And in the example below you can also see how much influence colours and shades have on each other.
 The shape on the right side is the tint I used in the inner circle!

-Another great example is at the bottom of this blogpost.
-I find it hard to believe my eyes, but the proof is laid out in the video.
+Another great example is at the bottom of this article.
+I found it hard to believe my eyes, but the proof is laid out in the video.